 Charged with complete governance of the affairs of the College not reserved to the Corporation, the Board of Trustees establishes major institutional goals, engages in long-range planning and policy-making, oversees the annual operating budget of the College and oversees the review process and recommends a Dominican Friar for election to the Presidency of the College.The Board of Trustees is comprised of not less than 25 and not more than 40 members.
 Each member of the Corporation and the executive vice president of the College shall be ex officio members of the Board.
 The remaining members shall be elected by the Corporation from among a list of candidates proposed by the Board of Trustees.
 A Board member is elected to a three-year term and is eligible to serve three full consecutive terms.Currently, there are 39 members serving on the Trustees.
 The members of the College corporation are also members of the Board of Trustees.
 The Board meets three times a year.

 National Board of Overseers Overview (PDF)

-The College President is the chief executive of the institution.
-The President's Cabinet, consisting of the Executive Vice President and seven vice presidents as well as the President, is the primary organizational vehicle by which the College is administered.
+The College president is the chief executive of the institution.
+The President's Cabinet, consisting of the president, executive vice president/treasurer and six vice presidents, is the primary organizational vehicle by which the College is administered.
 The Cabinet typically meets weekly to discuss major administrative issues and make policy decisions.
-Responsibility for implementing Cabinet decisions rests with the appropriate vice president and/or the College President.
+Responsibility for implementing Cabinet decisions rests with the appropriate vice president and/or the College president.